0xKYC/tutorial-0xkyc/README.md

 This document walks you through the process of using the 0xKYC system.

 > 🚦 **Heads up!**
-> The 0xKYC system might not be working right now, but we’re reviving and open-sourcing it soon.
+> The 0xKYC system is already open source, but some features might not work right now as we continue to upgrade the platform and biometrics flow.
-> Use this guide as a reference and check back for updates!

 ---